ShahirShamim/local-llm-emailer/README.md

 ### 4. Review & Edit
 **Crucial Step**: AI isn't perfect.
-1. Open `csvs/outreach_companies.csv` in Excel or Numbers.
+1. Open `sample.csv` in Excel or Numbers.
 2. Read the `email_body` column.
 3. Make any manual edits directly in the CSV if an email sounds off.
 4. Save the CSV.